CreativeMasterBonin/thingmajigs/README.md

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.
 Unsupported Mod Loaders For Issue and Crash Support: 1.20.2-1.21+.

-Future Planned Versions: 1.8.0

 Thingamajigs can be downloaded for other games too!
 Current games supported: Cosmic Reach.
 DO NOT REPORT ANYTHING HERE FOR OTHER GAMES.

-Test trial old and pre-release versions of Thingamajigs here (newest is 1.7.7): https://github.com/CreativeMasterBonin/thingmajigs/tree/main/downloads
+Test trial old and pre-release versions of Thingamajigs here: https://github.com/CreativeMasterBonin/thingmajigs/tree/main/downloads

 Play with the older versions of Thingamajigs, called "Thingamajigs Legacy": https://www.mediafire.com/folder/1eadfx5urnl54/legacy-mods